-Ryan White had AIDS, but he had a lot of support through his tough journey.
-He was born on December 6, 1971 and died because of AIDS on April 8, 1990 at the age of 18.
+Ryan was born on December 6, 1971 and died of AIDS on April 8, 1990, at the age of 18.
 He got AIDS because he was given contaminated blood when he was young.
-His mom and dad, Jeanne and Huber White, and sister, Andrea White, helped him along the way.
-His loving family always supported him and they even decided to move for him because their town wasn’t supporting his conditions.
+Luckily, Ryan also had a lot of support during his tough journey.
+His mom and his dad, Jeanne and Huber White, and his sister, Andrea White, helped him along the way.
+His loving family always supported him.
+They even moved for him because their town was hostile to his condition.

-Ryan has had a lot of struggles throughout his life.
-He was diagnosed with AIDS when he was thirteen years old.
-People didn't like him because they didn't understand AIDS, so they did very mean thing to him and even a bullet was fired at his home.
-No one would talk to Ryan, he was expelled from his school, and his town wasn't very accepting so, his family had to move.
+Ryan was diagnosed with AIDS when he was thirteen years old.
 Having AIDS was hard enough for him, but with everyone being so rude to him it made everything worse.

 Page created on 12/14/2017 4:57:41 PM